Our solutions for material characterization

 • Flavor emulsion: Kinetics of coalescence and flocculation without diluting the sample.

 • Soft drink: Detection of ring formation, color change, pulp/sugar/protein sedimentation.

 • Dessert: Detect destabilization phenomena of cream, dessert foam, ice cream.

 • Raw material: Monitor sharply the efficiency of stabilizers, thickeners, etc.

 Asphaltenes are causing major problems in the extraction process of crude oil, as they can lead to fouling & clogging in pipes or even in the entire well when they aggregate.
-Moreover, asphaltenes play the role of natural emulsifiers which stabilize water-in-oil emulsions formed during extraction of crude oil.
-Asphaltenes also have an impact on the refinery efficiency and the fuel oil quality.
+Moreover, asphaltenes play the role of natural emulsifiers which stabilize water-in-oil emulsions formed during the extraction of crude oil.
+Asphaltenes also have an impact on refinery efficiency and fuel oil quality.
 To overcome these technical issues, chemical additives are used.
 It is therefore important to have a technique that can identify the most suitable additive.

 • Stability of Fuel oil: Analyze stability reserve in 15 minutes thanks to the ASTM D7061